Afghanistan Repositioned: Competing Powers and the Taliban State in 2026

 Rather than a unified international approach, Afghanistan is now shaped by overlapping and sometimes competing engagement strategies.

-Geopolitical games continue: a fragmented return of Afghanistan to global politicsAfghanistan’s renewed relevance is driven by several interconnected developments: legal proceedings involving former Afghan power brokers, gradual reopening of diplomatic channels with the Taliban, and unresolved consequences of the 2021 political collapse.
+Geopolitical games continue: a fragmented return of Afghanistan to global politicsAfghanistan’s renewed relevance stems from several interconnected factors: legal proceedings involving former elites, the gradual reopening of diplomatic channels, and the unresolved consequences of the 2021 collapse.

 As a result, Afghanistan has re-entered international decision-making spaces across Europe, Eurasia, and neighboring regions.
-The country is no longer isolated, but neither is it stabilized—it sits instead in a transitional geopolitical zone where influence is actively contested.
+The country is no longer isolated, yet it remains far from stable, situated in a transitional geopolitical space where influence is actively contested.

-Britain, Europe and the Taliban vs. Russia and the TalibanA recent visit by Richard Lindsay, the United Kingdom’s special representative for Afghanistan, illustrates how Western engagement is quietly expanding.
+Britain and Europe vs. Russia: Competing Approaches to the TalibanA recent visit by Richard Lindsay, the United Kingdom’s special representative for Afghanistan, illustrates how Western engagement is quietly expanding.

 During meetings in Kabul with senior Taliban officials including Amir Khan Muttaqi and Abdul Ghani Baradar, discussions focused on: